Metaphoriker/randomizer-cs2/README.md

 ## 🚀 Features

 - **🎲 Randomizer Mode**: The heart of the app, where the chaos unfolds!
-Choose your interval and watch as random event clusters shake up your gameplay.
+Choose your interval and watch as random action sequences shake up your gameplay.
-- **🛠️ Event Cluster Builder**: Want to create your own madness?
-Drag, drop, and tweak events to create the perfect cluster!
-Adjust timing, save, and delete clusters with ease.
+- **🛠️ Action Sequence Builder**: Want to create your own madness?
+Drag, drop, and tweak actions to create the perfect sequence!
+Adjust timing, save, and delete sequences with ease.
 Share them with your friends!

 ## 🎉 Why randomizer-cs2?